bizarf/Flask-mysql-test/README.md

 pip install -r requirements.txt
 ```

-Now create a file called ".env" and inside it add:
+Now create a file called ".env" at the root of the project and inside the file add:

 ```
 MYSQL_HOST="(your MySQL hostname)"